webfactory/piwik-bundle/README.md

 	    site_id: 1                           # Required, no default.
 Must be set to the site id found in the piwik control panel
 	    disabled: %kernel.debug%             # Required, has default.
 Usually, you only want to include the tracking code in a production environment
 	    piwik_host: piwik.webfactory.de      # Required. no default.
 Hostname and path to the piwik host.
 	    use_cacheable_tracking_script: true  # Required, has default.
 Whether to use piwik.js or js/.
-The later one is served with headers that allow HTTP-Caching.
+The latter one is served with headers that allow HTTP-Caching.